zcanter/aframe-scatterplot/README.md

 | floorMaterialParams | | Parameters passed to the foor material | "color: #fff; opacity:0.5; transparent:true;" |

 ### Questions or Issues?

 Feel free to open a GitHub Issue or to contact me directly at zrcanter [-at-] gmail

 ### Special Thanks

 Thank you to the NASA-JPL Instrument Data Systems VR working group for helping in the creation of this tool.
-Also thanks to Dan Moran (@morandd) for his awesome additions to this project!
+Also thanks to [Dan Moran](https://github.com/morandd) for his awesome additions to this project!